aobo-y/uva-text-mining/mp3/README.md

 bland
 mediocr
 rude
+bad
 decent
-bad
-n't
 delici
 terribl
+n't
+overpr
 worst
+disappoint
 averag
-overpr
-disappoint
+perfect
 meh
-perfect
 hype
+horribl
+expect
 amaz
-horribl
-overr
-lack
 poor
+understand
 ```

 The size of the finalized controlled vocabulary is `5000`.

-`55268` review documents are there in the resulting corpus.
+`55516` review documents are there in the resulting corpus.

 ### 1.2